Private Investments, Public Harm

 Warburg Pincus, a powerhouse in the private equity world, has left its indelible mark on the ever-evolving technology landscape.
 In 1999, they orchestrated a brilliant coup, birthing Neustar, Inc. from the ashes of Lockheed Martin's divestiture, known as Communications Industry Services (CIS).
 Neustar's emergence coincided with the seismic shift triggered by the Telecommunications Act of 1996, forever altering the telecommunications landscape.

-Fast forward to 2011, and Warburg Pincus once again flexed its financial muscle, this time providing the pivotal seed capital that propelled Crowdstrike Holdings into the cybersecurity stratosphere.
-Crowdstrike, infamous for attributing the DNC hack that jump started SpyGate, became the poster child for the ever-growing cyber warfare arena, thanks in no small part to Warburg Pincus' strategic support.
+Fast forward to 2011, Warburg Pincus once again flexed its financial muscle, this time providing the pivotal seed capital that propelled Crowdstrike Holdings into the cybersecurity stratosphere.
+Crowdstrike, infamous for attributing the DNC hack to Russia during SpyGate et. al., became the poster child for the ever-growing cyber warfare arena, thanks in no small part to Warburg Pincus' strategic support.

-But that's not all.
-This tech-savvy titan facilitated a technological tango, orchestrating the intricate transfer of Telcordia Technologies from SAIC into the capable hands of Ericsson.
-In doing so, they further solidified their role as the puppet master pulling the strings in the tech industry's grand symphony.
+Warburg also orchestrated a transfer of Telcordia Technologies from SAIC into the capable hands of Ericsson.
+In doing so, they further solidified their role as the puppet master pulling the strings in the tech industry.

 Francisco Partners